D. J. Enright: Life

 Enright was born in Royal Leamington Spa, Warwickshire, to Irish postman father George Enright - a former soldier, "obliged in early life to enlist... as the result of the premature death of his father, a Fenian" - and Welsh chapel-goer mother Grace (née Cleaver); he wrote about his "working-class, Black Country upbringing".
 Enright stated in his poem "Anglo-Irish" that his "father claimed to be descended from a king called Brian Boru, an ancient hero of Ireland..." but his "mother said that all Irishmen claimed descent from kings but the truth was they were Catholics."

-His early life was characterised by poverty, the loss of his father, and relationship with his "overworked mother".
-He was educated at Leamington College and Downing College, Cambridge.
+Enright's early life was characterised by poverty, the loss of his father, and relationship with his "overworked mother".
+He was educated at Clapham Terrace Primary School, Leamington College and Downing College, Cambridge.
 After graduating he held a number of academic posts outside the United Kingdom: in Egypt, Japan, Thailand and notably in Singapore (from 1960).
 He at times attributed his lack of success in finding a post closer to home to writing for Scrutiny and his short association with F. R. Leavis; whose influence he mainly and early, but not entirely, rejected.

 As a poet he was identified with the Movement.
 His 1955 anthology, Poets of the 1950s, served to delineate the group of British poets in question – albeit somewhat remotely and retrospectively, since he was abroad and it was not as prominent as the Robert Conquest collection New Lines of the following year.

 Returning to London in 1970, he edited Encounter magazine, with Melvin J. Lasky, for two years.
 He subsequently worked in publishing.